Cowbacca/decently-dressed-developer/README.md

 npm run build
 ```

-This is just static HTML/JS/CSS and can be served by any web server.
+This is just static HTML/JS/CSS so can be served by any web server.
 To easily run the production website:
 ```
 npm start
 ```